RamiMusharrafieh/AbXenoFT/README.md

 ## Introduction

-Therapeutic antibodies moved from murine to chimeric to humanized to fully human.
+Therapeutic antibodies come in many different formats, including chemeric and humanized versions.
+A growing number of approved antibodies are fully human thanks to the development of transgenic mouse models, and fully human display libraries.
+In total, of 190 approved antibodies with a known sequence source, **67 are fully human, and
-Of 190 approved antibodies with a known sequence source, **67 are fully human, and 34 of those were approved in 2020–25 alone**, more than the field produced in its entire first two decades.
+34 of those were approved in 2020–25 alone**, more than the field produced in its entire first two decades.

-A fully human antibody introduced into a naive mouse may be considered a foreign protein: the animal raises anti-drug antibodies against the framework, which limits repeat-dose studies or translational accuracy.
-The standard answer is a species-matched surrogate.
-These models generate one directly from the human sequence.

 📊 **[The Human Antibody Gap](docs/07-approvals.html)**: cumulative approvals by generation technology, 1994–2025.